MPs take part in historic first virtual vote

 Right off the bat, a system failure by Microsoft delayed the vote for about 40 minutes.

-And indeed, the wrong MP's face showed up repeatedly on the video screen when someone was casting their vote.
+And indeed, the wrong MP's face showed up repeatedly on the video screen when someone was casting a vote.
 Numerous MPs had to try multiple times before their votes were properly recorded.

 A couple of MPs seemed to be doing double duty minding their kids while voting.